jkoufalas/Professional-README-Generator/output/README.md

 ## Installation
 ```
-npm i inquirer@8.2.4
+npm i
 ```

 ## Usage

-usage section info...

 ## License

-This project is licensed under the BSD 3-clause "New" or "Revised" license license.
+This project is licensed under the GNU General Public License v2.0 license.
-    More information can be found at https://choosealicense.com/licenses/bsd-3-clause
+    More information can be found at https://choosealicense.com/licenses/gpl-2.0

 ## Contributing

-contributing information....

 ## Tests
 ```